 Dr. K: I'm looking at your vitals right now, Ranger Series Green, and aside from irregularly high levels of bad breath and body odor, I see no signs of any serious physical issues.

-The whole GO-ONGER sequence.
-Ziggy thinks they're all going on a fun road trip.
+- The whole GO-ONGER sequence.
+Ziggy thinks they're all going on a fun road trip, complete with a pool dolphin float.
 Flynn can't even pronounce its name.
 And even Dr. K gets a dig or two at its "shoddy" design.